-Molded from a highly impact resistant polymer called Ultramid®, the handle is dense, lightweight and impact resistant.
+Molded from an impact-resistant polymer called Ultramid®, the handle is dense and lightweight.
 It resists absorbing liquid and moisture, which makes it almost impervious to the elements.
 The rounded/blocky handle shape may look a bit awkward at first, but don’t knock it until you try it.
 The contours make for a very comfortable grip that isn’t tiring when evaluating for long-term use.
-Three rather large hex- head bolts secure the handle onto the full tang design, and the exposed pommel can be used as a hammer.
+Three rather large hex-head bolts secure the handle onto the full tang design, and the exposed pommel can be used as a hammer.

-The BK21 has a high-quality sewn-and- riveted nylon sheath with a hard-plastic reinforced tip to prevent puncturing.
+The BK21 has a high-quality sewn & riveted nylon sheath with a hard-plastic reinforced tip to prevent puncturing.
 An integral nylon loop promotes easy belt carry.
 A button snap closure secures the blade.

 The overall shape and weighted feel of the BK21 is reminiscent of traditional kukris.
-It’s not forward heavy like some and is balanced well.
+It’s not forward-heavy like some and is balanced well.
 Due to its length and weight/balance, it excels as both a chopping tool and a machete.
-It can cut vines and tall weeds as well as fell saplings—really two tools in one.
-Overall quality of manufacture is excellent as per KA-BAR’s standards.
+It can cut vines and tall weeds as well as fell saplings.
+It’s really two tools in one.
 The entire kukri is solid.
 The designers knew what they were doing.

 TOPS Knives A-Klub

 Due to the blade’s curve and angular tip somewhat reminiscent of a tanto, the A-Klub is also effective and devastating as a chopper.
 The blade is just over 12 inches of .19-inch-thick 1095 spring steel in the company’s subdued Acid Rain finish.
-Overall length: 18 inches.
+The overall length is 18 inches.